Universal Studios Japan Ultimate Trip Planning Guide 2024

-It’s worth noting that USJ does not offer free wi-fi in the park.
-You’ll have to rely on your wi-fi device or get a SIM card for your smartphone.
+It’s worth noting that while USJ does offer free Wi-Fi, it’s only under the canopy in Hollywood and for 15 minutes (3 times a day).
+You’ll have to rely on your Wi-Fi device or get a SIM card for your smartphone.

-The JR Rail Pass is worth it if you’re traveling between Tokyo and Osaka on a round-trip.
-It’s the perfect way to save money on transportation if you plan on visiting both Tokyo Disney Resort and Universal Studios Japan in a single trip.
+The JR Rail Pass is worth it if you’re travelling between Tokyo and Osaka on a round-trip.
+It’s the perfect way to save money on transportation if you plan to visit Tokyo Disney Resort and Universal Studios Japan in a single trip.